 Some of our members at Northlake are confined to their homes, unable to attend worship services, classes or any events on our campus.
 We reach out to these members once a month, visiting them in teams and bringing a small gift to express how much they mean to us.
 Often, they just enjoy having a conversation and knowing someone cares for them.

 The mission of “Sisters United at Northlake” is to provide opportunities for women to use their talents to encourage and serve others.
 SUN promotes enriched Bible Study opportunities for women on Wednesday mornings at 10:00AM, fun times of fellowship, and plans retreats to support spiritual renewal among the women of Northlake.

 This group encourages deeper relationships among the men of Northlake through a Spiritual Renewal Weekend and service within our congregation.

 Northlake is committed to ministry in our community.
 What’s interesting about this focus is that those closest to us are usually from far away.
 Situated in one of the most diverse areas of the country, Northlake is surrounded by immigrants and refugees from many different countries in Asia and Africa.
 We take seriously Jesus’ command to love our neighbors, and we strive to reflect this call to discipleship in our ministries.

-On the 1st, 2nd and 3rd Wednesdays of each month from 4:00 – 6:00 pm, Northlake opens its Clothing Cottage, which provides clothing assistance to around 40 of our neighbors each week.
-If you would like to read more about this ministry, or find additional information on donating clothes or your time, please visit our Clothing Cottage page.
+On the 1st, 2nd and 3rd Wednesdays of each month from 4:00 – 6:00 pm, Northlake opens its Clothing Closet located on the first level, which provides clothing assistance to around 40 of our neighbors each week.
+If you would like to read more about this ministry, or find additional information on donating clothes or your time, please visit our Clothing Closet page.